eringill/outlier_analysis/README.md

 asked for input.

 The code will determines outliers for any numerical dataset using the < Q1 - 1.5 * IQR OR > Q3 + 1.5 * IQR method
-and the modified z-score method.
+and the modified z-score method (|modified z-score| > 3.5).
 Outliers are determined separately for each age.

 OUTPUT:
 ---------